 Allow Zero Balance

 If the balance of a case reaches zero during the period that this adjustment is applied the calculation will continue however payments will stop and the interest charges will not be applied.
-Typically Redress Manager would halt the calculation at this point.
-Note that you will need an additional ‘Allow Zero Balance’ adjustment row for each tab that you wish to apply the adjustment for.
+Typically Redress Manager would halt the calculation at this point and you would see a warning message when trying to view any recalc or summary screen.

 Allow Negative Balance

 If the balance of a case enters a negative state during the period that this adjustment is applied the calculation will continue however payments will stop and the interest charges will not be applied.
 Typically Redress Manager would halt the calculation at this point.
-Note that you will need an additional ‘Allow Negative Balance’ adjustment row for each tab that you wish to apply the adjustment for.

 Disallow Negative Interest